-The GCP has no assets included in the operational boundary for direct emissions (what is owned or controlled which contributes to direct responsibilities and benefits, such as company cars).
+The GCP has no assets included in the operational boundary for direct emissions (assets owned or controlled which contribute to direct responsibilities and benefits, such as company cars).
 The GCP footprint is made up of indirect emissions that come from sources used for its benefit but controlled by others (see section 8.1).